History of agriculture in Argentina

 Since its formal organization as a national entity in the second half of the 17th century, Argentina followed an agricultural and livestock export model of development with a large concentration of crops in the fertile Pampas, particularly in and around Buenos Aires Province, as well as in the littoral of the Paraná and Uruguay Rivers.
+Between 1880 and 1930, the country witnessed remarkable economic advancement largely propelled by the exportation of beef and grain.
 Largely limited to stock-raising activities and centered on the export of cattle hides and wool, Argentine agriculture languished during the colonial era and well into the 19th century.
+Argentina's historical trajectory has been significantly shaped by the evolution of its agricultural sector.

-The need for intensive agriculture was recognized as early as 1776.
-Aside from the yerba mate harvest in the northeast, attempts to develop it suffered setbacks due to internal strife and lack of skill and machinery.
+Aside from the yerba mate harvest in the northeast, attempts to develop intensive agriculture suffered setbacks due to internal strife and lack of skill and machinery.
 The pastoral economy was initially constructed around wool exports.

-Nineteenth century
+Pre-Columbian agriculture

+Nineteenth-century

+Initially characterized by subsistence farming and small-scale pastoralism, the country experienced a dramatic expansion of agricultural frontiers driven by European immigration.
+The fertile Pampas region became the epicenter of this agricultural boom, particularly suited for extensive livestock grazing and later for cereal cultivation.
+Cattle ranching emerged as a dominant industry, fueled by the vast grasslands of the Pampas.

 The first shorthorn bull arrived in the 1820s.
-Hereford cattle followed in 1862 and Aberdeen Angus in the 1870s.
+Hereford cattle followed in 1862, Aberdeen Angus in the 1870s, and Holstein-Friesian cattle in 1880, which led to the development of the Holando-Argentino.
 Argentina was seen as particularly suitable for cattle ranching and by 1920 it was the most important beef-producing country in the world.
 In the 1930s more than 90% of the beef exports went to the United Kingdom.

 The development of a cohesive state after 1852 led to the 1868 creation of Argentina's first Institute of Agronomy and the 1875 arrival of the first intact grain shipment from Argentina to Great Britain sparked a wave of local investment in cultivation and silos and British investment in railways and finance.

+During the late 19th century, agriculture was not perceived by Argentine producers as a profitable business compared to livestock farming.
+In 1873, German naturalist Hermann Burmeister conducted a study concluding that, due to the heat and dryness of the soils, wheat would never grow in the Pampa.

 The 1876 development of refrigerated beef shipping, likewise, led to the modernization of that sector.